 60 years before the game, a sandstorm uncovered an ancient tomb outside Cairo, Egypt.
 Nancy Drew joins an archaeologist expedition to find the lost researchers who were studying the tomb.

-In 2012, Her Interactive released The Deadly Device for Windows and Mac OSX.
+The Deadly Device debuted in 2012 on Windows and Mac OSX.
 It’s loosely based on two books of the franchise.

 Nancy Drew receives a mission to investigate the death of Niko Jovik, a theoretical physicist.
 He died electrocuted in a Colorado laboratory, and there seem to be no clues.